UmarMahmoodShaikh/gotham_time_manager/DEPLOYING.md

 - SECRET_KEY_BASE: generate with mix phx.gen.secret (store as Heroku config var).
 - DATABASE_URL: provided by Heroku Postgres add-on or set manually (ecto://USER:PASS@HOST:5432/DBNAME).
 - PHX_HOST: your app hostname (e.g., your-app.herokuapp.com or custom domain).
+- PHX_SERVER: set to true (so the web dyno starts the HTTP server).
+We moved it out of heroku.yml run block for maximum parser compatibility.
 - PORT: set by Heroku (do not override).
 - POOL_SIZE: optional, defaults to 10.
 - DB_SSL: optional; defaults to true in prod.
 Heroku Postgres supports SSL; leave this as true.